iainctduncan/papers/source/features_usage.rst

 the entire system acts as an immediate-mode GUI.
-An immediate-mode GUIs decouples the display from the data model, making it possible for the display to accurate reflect the current state of sequencing data, regardless of how it was set.
+An immediate-mode GUIs decouples the display from the data model, making it possible for the display to accurate reflect the current state of sequencing data, regardless of how it was set
+- that is, the system makes no assumptions that the graphical widget *displaying* data is also responsible for *updating* data.
 This is desirable in an algorithmic music platform as one cannot assume that the state of the sequencing data originates from GUI actions - it could come from autonomous processes, network